On Thursday 17 October 2019, as part of the Festival of the Future City, we are running an event marking the centenary of the Bauhaus.

 Participative workshop: Practical Applications of a Placehaus

 The audience will participate in round-table discussion groups with a series of experts and facilitators looking at a series of pre-defined urban challenges (sent to participants beforehand) through the lens of Bauhaus-Placehaus principles.
-As well as design challenges these might include housing, transport, climate change, diversity, community trust and pro-social behavior, consultation and engagement.
+As well as design challenges these might include housing, transport, climate change, diversity, community trust and pro-social behaviour, consultation and engagement.
 The workshop discussions will report back briefly into a final plenary panel.
-Panellists include Anna Lisa Boni (Secretary General, EUROCITIES), Kathy McArdle (Director of Cities, British Council) and Marleen Stikker (Founder, Waag and Digital City).
+Panellists include Kathy McArdle (Director of Cities, British Council) and Marleen Stikker (Founder, Waag and Digital City).
 The session will conclude with a summary of the outcomes from the day and how these can be taken forward.